 The Indianapolis Zoo is excited to announce the first orangutan birth for the Simon Skjodt International Orangutan Center.
 Sirih, the Zoo's 23-year-old Sumatran orangutan gave birth to a healthy baby girl at 5:07pm on March 23.
-She is doing everything a mother should do and both baby and mom are doing well.
+Sirih is a very attentive mom and is doing everything an orangutan mother should do.

 Thousands of Zoo fans helped name this adorable newcomer.
-Her name is Mila (pronounced MEE-lah) which means "dear one."
+The name Mila (pronounced MEE-lah) which means "dear one" in Indonesian.

 Orangutan mothers spend seven to 10 years actively bringing up a baby.
 Sirih will model what life as an orangutan looks like for her daughter, as the youngster learns to climb, build nests and interact with surroundings including the other apes, Keepers and Zoo visitors.

 Sirih and first-time father, 14-year-old Basan, were recommended as a breeding pair through the Association of Zoos and Aquariums' Species Survival Plan, a program ensuring a sustainable, genetically diverse and demographically varied AZA population.
 Thanks to our friends at Hendricks Regional Health for presenting Zoo Babies. [close]

 Kick off your summer weekends with a wild lineup of live music on Friday evenings!
 Our Zoolapalooza Concert Series presented by Central Indiana Honda Dealers features hit songs the whole family will love.
 This popular concert series runs from June 17 through July 8.